theProject.

 Content Architecture Split

-How project-redefine, Studio Vanilla, local MDX, and future Payload editorial content fit together.
+How project-redefine, Studio by theProject., local MDX, and editorial content fit together.

 Rendering documentation...